andrewpham/Genesis-Engine/README.md

 Genesis Game Engine
 -------------------

-Genesis is a comprehensive game engine for both 2D and 3D projects, focused heavily on the graphics features enabled by OpenGL 4.3.
+Genesis is a comprehensive game engine for both 2D and 3D projects, presenting a few of the graphics features enabled by OpenGL 4.3.
 Some of the features made possible by restricting development to more recent specifications include particle systems based on compute shaders and shader storage buffer objects, and terrain detail with the inclusion of tessellation shaders.
 Standardized GLSL scripts